birneos/microservice_sf7/readme.md

    - create models.php that has a anonymous class which implement model interface an return array with data

 4. Create Client with 2 Endpoints to send data for indifiying or tracking

+5. Create WebhookController and Application Tests and Unit Tests